United States Edition

 • Medium

 Try to plant in a location that enjoys full sun and remember to water moderately.
 Keep in mind when planting that Green feast & red robin f-1 is thought of as very hardy, so this plant will tend to survive through freezing conditions.
-The USDA Hardiness Zones typically associated with Green feast & red robin f-1 are Zone 3 and Zone 10.
-A soil ph of between 6.0 and 7.0 is ideal for Green feast & red robin f-1 as it does best in weakly acidic soil - neutral soil.
+Planting Green feast & red robin f-1 in loamy and sandy soil with a ph of between 6.0 and 7.0 is ideal for as it does best in weakly acidic soil to neutral soil.

 Growing Green feast & red robin f-1 from seed